 The question is why are students prepared to take a significant amount of debts to pursue the college education.
 It is mainly because a college education is still seen as a way to high-paying jobs.
 It is a gamble students are prepared to take.
 But is piling a huge amount of debt at an early age to pursue college education the only way to achieve the American Dream?
 The answer is no. From Wall Street to Silicon Valley, there are examples of successful executives and entrepreneurs who never went to college or dropped out mid-way.

 Lewis S. Ranieri, who pioneered the mortgage-backed securities market in the late 70s, left St. John’s University without completing his degree.
 Ranieri was also named by Businessweek as “one of the greatest innovators of the past 75 years” back in 2004.
 Ranieri later returned to his university and completed a degree, however, much of the success he achieved on Wall Street was before this.

 Of course, there are several examples in Silicon Valley.
 Bill Gates, Mark Zuckerberg and Steve Jobs never completed college.

 Indeed, the American Dream can be achieved without a college degree.
-In fact, data from the Labor Department shows that there are several high-paying jobs that do not require a college degree.
+In fact, data from the Labor Department shows that there are several high paying non customer service jobs without a degree.
 Of course, some of these jobs require customer service, which can be challenging.
 However, there are also jobs that do not require any interaction with customers and still pay well.
 Therefore, for today’s article, we have checked BLS statistics and first found jobs that don’t require a degree, then among those we selected jobs that don’t require customer service, and finally, we rank those that we got according to its median annual wage.
 If you are looking only for a part time jobs of this kind, then head over to 12 Best Part-Time Jobs That Don’t Deal with Customers.